Stephen Ákos: A loyal oligarch

 Being Pope Boniface VIII's candidate for the Hungarian throne, Charles had always been unpopular, because the Hungarian lords feared that they would "lose their freedom by accepting a king appointed by the Church", according to the Illuminated Chronicle.
 Stephen Ákos was among those lords, who initially supported the claim of Wenceslaus.
 The Hungarian lords and prelates decided to offer the crown to the young prince and sent a delegation to his father, Wenceslaus II to Bohemia.
-An envoy also represented the Ákos family's interests in the delegation.
+An envoy – a certain Stephen, son of Lodomer – also represented the Ákos family's interests in the delegation.
+Historians Mór Wertner and Kabos Kandra considered that Stephen had the most leading role in offering the crown to Wenceslaus II, then his namesake son.
+However, some near-contemporary sources emphasize Ivan Kőszegi's influence.
 Wenceslaus was crowned king on 27 August 1301.
 Stephen Ákos was first referred as Palatine of Hungary in Wenceslaus' royal charter on 23 October.
 In the upcoming years, seven barons held the dignity simultaneously.
 Majority of the historians, including Gyula Kristó and Jenő Szűcs, considered, these barons, for instance, Matthew Csák, Amadeus Aba, Ivan Kőszegi and Stephen Ákos were arbitrarily styled themselves palatines, usurping the position, which marked its devaluation.
 However, in accordance with Zsoldos' theory (as presented above), the claimants to the Hungarian throne inherited Andrew's last decision, and they were forced to accept the status quo.
 As Zsoldos emphasized the oligarchs recognized each other's titles, in addition to the monarchs, cathedral chapters and other institutions.
 Accordingly, Stephen Ákos was considered a "perpetual" Palatine, alongside other powerful lords.
 After Charles's third coronation, which was performed in full accordance with customary law, on 27 August 1310, the king recognized only James Borsa as Palatine, who was appointed to the position in 1306 by Charles.
 Despite that, the still living office-holders, including Stephen Ákos were styled themselves palatines until their death.